kamranayub/kamranayub.github.io/input/posts/2019-04-28-quarterly-1-update.md

 **Professional**

 - ⌛ Set up a quarterly newsletter
   - I am working on this!
+Look, I now have a mailing list sign up under each post!
 - Publish 1 more Pluralsight course on Azure or TypeScript or React
 - Publish 4 additional Pluralsight guides throughout the year
 - Participate in 1 Pluralsight Mentoring session